Skip to main content

 StepDescription

-Integration and interoperability via unified interfaces and protocols.
+Higher integration and interoperability across systems via shared interfaces and protocols.

 Compliance Governance